yast/yast-installation/doc/SELF_UPDATE.md

 ## Resume installation

-Any client called before the self update step is responsible to remember its state (if needed) and automatically going to the next dialog after the YaST restart.
+Any client called before the self-update step is responsible to remember its state (if needed) and automatically going to the next dialog after the YaST restart.
-Once the self update step is reached again it will remove the restarting flag.
+Once the self-update step is reached again it will remove the restarting flag.

-The self update step is called very early in the workflow, for the self update step only configured network is needed.
+The self-update step is called very early in the workflow, for the self-update step only configured network is needed.
 That is configured either by `linuxrc` or by the `setup_dhcp` YaST client which does not need to remember any state.